 Wednesday, October 28, 7:00 pm

-Guest speaker Judith Hayner, former MMA Executive Director and currently Project Director of the Muskegon City Public Art Initiative, a project of the Community Foundation for Muskegon County, will discuss Muskegon’s remarkable public art collection and her current role in bringing new, permanent, and monumentally scaled works of art to the community.
+Watch Guest speaker Judith Hayner, former MMA Executive Director and currently Project Director of the Muskegon City Public Art Initiative, a project of the Community Foundation for Muskegon County, as she discusses Muskegon’s remarkable public art collection and her current role in bringing new, permanent, and monumentally scaled works of art to the community.

 Icons: A Holy Hobby

 Guest speaker The Reverend Elsa Pressentin, a retired Episcopal priest, took up iconology as a hobby in 2012.
 She modestly declines to be called an expert but is pleased to be able to share her passion about this subject.
 She will give a brief history of icons, show how icons are created, and present some examples.